German Candy (1 Piece)

 Portion Control

-Limit the amount of candy you consume in one sitting to minimize the impact on your blood sugar levels.
+Limit the amount of German candy you consume in one sitting.
+This helps in reducing the overall impact on your blood sugar levels.

 Add Fiber